Regional, national, and international mechanisms

 Maud Borensztein

-After completing a postdoctoral fellowship at the University of Cambridge (UK) and spending two years as a research fellow at the Institut Curie in Paris, Maud Borensztein joined the IGMM (UM, CNRS) in December 2020.
-Supported by MUSE and FRM and ATIP-AVENIR funds, she is setting up her team and financing work aimed at better understanding the epigenetic mechanism of X chromosome reactivation in female germ cells (oocytes).
+After completing a postdoc at the University of Cambridge (UK) and spending two years as a research fellow at the Institut Curie in Paris, Maud Borensztein joined the IGMM (UM, CNRS) in December 2020.
+Supported by MUSE and FRM and ATIP-AVENIR funding, she is establishing her team and funding research aimed at better understanding the epigenetic mechanism of X-chromosome reactivation in female germ cells (oocytes).

 Jakub GRUSZCZYK

-Jakub GRUSZCZYK, ATIP-AVENIR award winner, joined the CBS joint research unit (UM, CNRS, Inserm) in December 2020 to take up a junior chair focusing on issues related to environmental health.
+Jakub GRUSZCZYK, an ATIP-AVENIR fellow, joined the UMR CBS (UM, CNRS, Inserm) in December 2020 to take up a junior professorship focusing on issues related to environmental health.
 His research project focuses on the structural characterization and functioning of the signaling pathway involved in the detoxification of chemical pollutants in humans.
 More information coming soon.

 Karim MAJZOUB

-Karim MAJZOUB, currently a researcher in the Marie Skłodowska-Curie program (Inserm), is the winner of the 2020 ATIP-AVENIR award.
-He will join the IGMM (UM, CNRS) in July 2021 to set up and lead a team that will focus its work on original research targeting the interactions between viral genomes (DNA for HBV, RNA for HDV) and cellular proteins necessary for the replication and persistence of these viruses in hepatocytes.
+Karim MAJZOUB, currently a researcher in the Marie Skłodowska-Curie program (Inserm), is the 2020 ATIP-AVENIR award winner.
+He will join the IGMM (UM, CNRS) in July 2021 to establish and lead a team that will focus its work on original research targeting the interactions between the viral genome (DNA for HBV, RNA for HDV) and the cellular proteins necessary for the replication and persistence of these viruses in hepatocytes.

-Attractiveness of MOPGA researchers in partnership with the State and the Occitanie Region
+Attracting MOPGA researchers in partnership with the French government and the Occitanie region

 Carol Lee